IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 have a look at the :hsmod:`Plutus.Contract.Test.Certification` module.

-This module defines a type :hsobj:`Plutus.Contract.Test.Certification.Certification` paramtereized over a type ``m`` that should be a :hsobj:`Plutus.Contract.Test.ContractModel.ContractModel`.
+This module defines a type :hsobj:`Plutus.Contract.Test.Certification.Certification` paramtereized over a type ``m`` that should be a :hsobj:`Plutus.Contract.Test.ContractModel.Interface.ContractModel`.
 This is a record type that has fields for:

 #. a :hsobj:`PlutusTx.Coverage.CoverageIndex`,
-#. two different types of :hsobj:`Plutus.Contract.Test.ContractModel.NoLockedFundsProof`
+#. two different types of :hsobj:`Plutus.Contract.Test.ContractModel.Interface.NoLockedFundsProof`
    (a standard full proof and a light proof that does not require you to provide a per-wallet unilateral strategy),
 #. the ability to provide a specialized error whitelist,
 #. a way to specify that we have an instance of :hsobj:`Plutus.Contract.Test.ContractModel.CrashTolerance.CrashTolerance` for ``m``,
-#. unit tests in the form of a function from a :hsobj:`Plutus.Contract.Test.ContractModel.CoverageRef` to a |TestTree|_
+#. unit tests in the form of a function from a :hsobj:`Plutus.Contract.Test.Coverage.CoverageRef` to a |TestTree|_
    (see :hsobj:`Plutus.Contract.Test.checkPredicateCoverage`
    for how to construct one of these), and
 #. named dynamic logic unit tests.